eytienne/polimi-MWT_project_2/README.md

 The actuators will use the measures to set their associated HVAC properties.
 They will publish this setting back to the building broker for measurement simulation.

 ### Faked measures
-The measures will be faked on a sensor level taking as input 1) the outside measures of the location (OpenWeather), 2) the previous measures, 3) the HVAC settings and 4) a sensor bias (could reflect the positioning in the room).

 1) and 3) are published periodically by the building and actuator respectively.
-2) is kept by the sensor (initially set to a fake average one) and 4) is configured once at start-up.
+2) is kept by the sensor (initially set to a fake average one).
+The measures will be faked on a sensor level taking as input 1) the weather of the location (OpenWeather), 2) the previous measures and 3) the HVAC settings.

+Further parameters would be needed to fake measures differently with room and sensor like bulding materials informations, room orientation, sensor position in a room, etc.

 ## Commands
 ```